-PLEASE NOTE: normally I encourage you to dip in and out of this blog.
-On this page there are a number of links to other parts of my blog.
-Please follow each link (and others!) if you are researching helpful treatment for trauma-related symptoms.
+PLEASE NOTE: normally I encourage you to dip in and out of this web-site.
+On this page there are a number of links to other parts of my site.
+On this occasion, please follow each link (and others!) if you are researching helpful treatment for trauma-related symptoms.

 You are taking an important step and I want to use my own influence to ensure this research is done with great care.
 The findings of researchers and practitioners I mention on this page are well worth consulting.

 Elvin Semrad was Bessel van der Kolk’s mentor as he trained in psychiatry in the States.
 In his book, The Body Keeps The Score (2014), van der Kolk quotes his mentor saying:

 “The greatest sources of our suffering are the lies we tell ourselves“, going on to say that people never get better without knowing what they know and feel what they feel.
 The Body Scan is a safe experiment to help explore what I know and feel what I feel.

 To explain more, Semrad’s reference to “lies” was not a criticism of his patients.
 He was referring to specific post-trauma responses; to an apparent paradox in trauma work.
 Some people who experience trauma are able to initiate strong emotions and, in turn, those reactions appear to block other feelings – the pain connected to the event at the time, or shortly after.